starchturrets/windows-shenanigans/guide.md

 Go to **Windows Security > Virus and Threat Protection > Manage Settings > Automatic Sample Submission.**
 Click to disable it.

+# Smart App Control

+Smart App Control (and Smartscreen in general) is a tradeoff between privacy and security.
+On the one hand, it improves security by using reputation checks to make sure legitimate files are not blocked while blocking malware, on the other hand it needs to send file metadata to Microsoft in order to function.
+As the Microsoft Privacy Policy puts it:

+> Where supported, Smart App Control helps check software that is installed and runs on your device to determine if it is malicious, potentially unwanted, or poses other threats to you and your device. **On a supported device, Smart App Control starts in evaluation mode and the data we collect for Microsoft Defender SmartScreen such as file name, a hash of the file’s contents, the download location, and the file’s digital certificates, is used to help determine whether your device is a good candidate to use Smart App Control for additional security protection.**

+> ...

+> When either Microsoft Defender SmartScreen or Smart App Control checks a file, data about that file is sent to Microsoft, including the file name, a hash of the file’s contents, the download location, and the file’s digital certificates.

+It is ultimately up to you whether or not to use it (more on that below).

 If you have chosen to not use Smart App Control, go to **Windows Security > App and Browser Control > Check Apps and Files** and disable it.